DipaliPandey/Traffic_Signal_Recognition/README.md

 ### Dataset

-A data set of 43 classes of road signs with 51,840 images in Germany was gathered.
+A dataset of 43 classes of road signs with 51,840 images in Germany was gathered (https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign).
 The classes included stop signs, speed limits, yields, road work, and similar traffic signs.
 Pretty much everything one would see on a road aside from street names and mileage markers.
 Each image was converted into an array using the PIL module on Python to perform the analysis.

 ### Exploring New Datasets

-Post training three models on the original 43-feature dataset, a further exploration of the models was done using a new dataset.
+Post training three models on the original 43-feature dataset, a further exploration of the models was done using a new dataset (https://www.kaggle.com/aadilmalik94/trafficsigns).
 A new 62-feature dataset was used to train the CNNs.
 Three CNNs were trained, with the 3-layered model giving the best test accuracy.
 The individual models are looked at in-depth below.

 ### Validation Using External Data